hwl20/Projects/Guided Projects/README.md

-  This file contains some projects that are either from websites/course materials that i have followed and completed
+  This file contains some projects that are either from websites/course materials that i have followed and completed for learning and training purposes